volodymyrprokopyuk/kotlin-sdp/README.md

   subsystems, until a complete top-level system is formed.
 Emphasized coding and early testing, which can begin as soon as the first module has been specified.
 There is a risk of how the modules can be linked together to form a top-level system
+- **RAII - Resource Acquisition Is Initialization**.
+Smart Pointer: constructor acquires, destructor releases.
+Smart Pointer is scope-based resource management.
+When a resource gets out of scope via normal execution or thrown exception the resource is deallocated automatically by the Smart Pointer destructor.
+RAII only works for resources acquired and released by stack-allocated objects where there is well-defined static object lifetime